Register as a Multilingual English Learner

 What do I need to bring with me to register?

-- A birth certificate or other official verification of age (such as a passport or visa) is required for students who have not previously enrolled in school.
+- Documentation of student age (e.g., a birth certificate, foreign birth certificate, passport, adoption record, previously verified school records, or any other documents permitted by law) is required for students who have not previously enrolled in school.
 Kindergarten students must be 5 on or before Aug.
-31; first graders must be 6.
+31, first graders must be 6.

 - Proof of residency.
 This can be a current driver's license or ID, or a current utility bill.